emanlapponi/defense/trial-lecture/slides.md

 - All the engineering in the 2012 system gets us little in the way of actual **meaning**
 - `house-surgeon` and `surgeon`
-- How shall we know the meaning of a word, Dr Firth?
+- How shall we know the meaning of a word, Prof. Firth?

 ---